2025 Syed Modi International

-The 2025 Syed Modi International is a badminton tournament that takes place at Babu Banarasi Das Indoor Stadium in Lucknow, India, from 25 to 30 November 2025.
-It has a total prize of $240,000.
+The 2025 Syed Modi International was a badminton tournament that took place at Babu Banarasi Das Indoor Stadium in Lucknow, India, from 25 to 30 November 2025.
+It had a total prize of $240,000.

 Tournament

-The 2025 Syed Modi International is the thirty-seventh tournament of the 2025 BWF World Tour and the 2025 edition of the Syed Modi International championships, which have been held since 2009.
-This tournament is organized by the Badminton Association of India with sanction from the BWF.
+The 2025 Syed Modi International was the thirty-seventh tournament of the 2025 BWF World Tour and the 2025 edition of the Syed Modi International championships, which have been held since 2009.
+This tournament was organized by the Badminton Association of India with sanction from the BWF.

 Venue

-This tournament is held at Babu Banarasi Das Indoor Stadium in Lucknow, India.
+This tournament was held at Babu Banarasi Das Indoor Stadium in Lucknow, India.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 300 event.